sigirisetti/DevOps-Interview-Process/README.md

     - git commit -m “commit message”

 - Q17) What are post mortem meetings?

+- Ans:
-  - Ans: Many times there is a need to discuss what went wrong during a DevOps process.
+    - Many times there is a need to discuss what went wrong during a DevOps release process.
 For this, post mortem meetings are arranged.
 These meetings yield steps that should be taken to avoid the same failure or set of failures in the future for which the meeting was arranged in the first place.

 - Q18) Draw a comparison between Asset Management and Configuration Management.

+- Ans:

-  - Ans: The process of monitoring as well as maintaining things of value to an entity or group is called an Asset Management.
+  - The process of monitoring as well as maintaining things of value to an entity or group is called an Asset Management.

  - Configuration Management refers to the process of controlling, identifying, planning for, and verifying the configuration items within service in support of Change Management.